Foundation for Individual Rights and Expression: Overview

-The Foundation for Individual Rights in Education was co-founded by Alan Charles Kors and Harvey Silverglate in 1999, who were FIRE's co-directors until 2004.
-Kors and Silverglate had co-authored a 1998 book opposing censorship at colleges.
+The Foundation for Individual Rights in Education was co-founded by Alan Charles Kors and Harvey Silverglate in 1999.
+They remained FIRE's co-directors until 2004.
+Kors and Silverglate had co-authored a 1998 book opposing censorship at colleges following the water buffalo incident at the University of Pennsylvania.
 Silverglate had served on the board of the American Civil Liberties Union (ACLU) of Massachusetts.
 Kors served as FIRE's first president and chairperson.
 Its first executive director and, later, CEO, was Thor Halvorssen.

-It was founded to be non-ideological and nonpartisan.
+FIRE files lawsuits against colleges and universities that it perceives as curtailing First Amendment rights of students and professors.
+FIRE has been described as a competitor of the ACLU.
+FIRE was founded to be non-ideological and nonpartisan.
+According to a January 2025 article in New York magazine, a survey of FIRE email subscribers found 28 percent identify as left-leaning, 32 percent as right-leaning, and the rest as "other."
+In 2024, 60 percent of FIRE's casework involved people threatened by censorship attempts that came from their political right.

+FIRE has received funding from groups which primarily support conservative and libertarian causes, including the Bradley Foundation, Sarah Scaife Foundation, and the Charles Koch Institute, although it receives donations from across the ideological spectrum.
+Among its other donors is the Hugh M. Hefner Foundation, as well as Jack Dorsey's philanthropic initiative #StartSmall.
+FIRE president Greg Lukianoff told Politico that the center-left Knight Foundation and Bloomberg Philanthropies were also donors.

-FIRE aims to defend First Amendment rights in academia, and files lawsuits against colleges and universities that it perceives as curtailing rights of students and professors.
-According to The New York Times journalist Cecilia Capuzzi Simon, "There are other groups that fight for First Amendment rights on campus, but none as vocal—or pushy—as FIRE."
-The Times also referred to FIRE as a "familiar irritant to college administrators" and said FIRE "bristles at the right-wing tag often applied to them".
-Cathy Young, a Cato Institute fellow and columnist for The Bulwark, wrote that "FIRE has handled many cases involving speech suppression in the name of progressive values," while also saying "it is that rare group which actually means it when it claims to be nonpartisan."
-Tim Urban wrote in his 2023 book What’s Our Problem? that “FIRE is politically neutral and regularly criticizes illiberal behavior by the Right as well as the Left.”
+According to New York Times journalist Cecilia Capuzzi Simon, "There are other groups that fight for First Amendment rights on campus, but none as vocal—or pushy—as FIRE."
+The Times also referred to FIRE as a "familiar irritant to college administrators," and said FIRE "bristles at the right-wing tag often applied to them."
+New York magazine has reported that the label may result from FIRE’s historic defense of conservative and heterodox professors and students on college campuses where progressives dominate.
+Cathy Young, a Cato Institute fellow and columnist for The Bulwark, wrote that "FIRE has handled many cases involving speech suppression in the name of progressive values, [but] it is that rare group which actually means it when it claims to be nonpartisan", noting that it had sued on behalf of a professor who was fired because of a negative tweet about Mike Pence.

-FIRE has received major funding from groups which primarily support conservative and libertarian causes, including the Bradley Foundation, Sarah Scaife Foundation, and the Charles Koch Institute.
-Among its other donors is the Hugh M. Hefner Foundation.
-FIRE has been described as a competitor of the larger ACLU.
-In 2021, the organization had an annual revenue of $16.1 million.